DayanaVarg/SmartParking/readme.rst

 ************

-Please see the `installation section <https://codeigniter.com/userguide3/installation/index.html>`_ of the CodeIgniter User Guide.
+Please see the `installation section <https://codeigniter.com/userguide3/installation/index.html>`_ of the CodeIgniter our User Guide.

 *******
 License